rehierl/node-tree-outliner/1-3-0-sequences/1-0-sequences.md

 <!-- ======================================================================= -->
 # Sequences

-* see "mathematics" for the core concept of sequences
+* (/see/ "mathematics" /) for the core concept of sequences
-* see "formal languages" for string-related aspects
+* (/see/ "formal languages" /) for string-related aspects
-* see "topology" for "every sequence is a net"
+* (/see/ "topology" /) for "every sequence is a net"

 <!-- ======================================================================= -->
 ## Which term is appropriate?